Introduction to Indiana Slots Return-To-Player

 By the compact’s terms, the tribal casino could only have Class II bingo-style gaming machines.
 In 2018, the tribe opened a casino in South Bend.

-Indiana’s fourteen commercial casinos, including two proposed casinos in Terra Haute and Gary, are:
+Indiana’s sixteen commercial casinos, including two proposed casinos in Terra Haute and Gary as well as the two casinos that closed in March 2021, are:

 - Ameristar Casino Hotel East Chicago, 11 miles northwest of Gary.